How at Startup to Link Access Database Front End to Back End Tables

 3) Delete Current Table Links

 Before initiating linking of BE tables into the FE, I opt to delete existing links so that linking can start from a clean sheet.
-This way any tables that are no longer relevant — perhaps those at sometime introduced during the development of a database — are permanently removed.
+This way any tables that are no longer relevant — perhaps those at sometime introduced during the development of the database — are permanently removed.

 An Access database has a number of tables in addition to the ones you introduce.
 One of these is MSysObjects.
 The SQL$ query in fnDeleteLinkedTables filters MSysObjects for those table objects that are of Type 6, i.e. linked tables.